 (Ask your local scout troop or American Legion organization to help you to dispose of an old flag properly).

-Today, we stop to remember those who have made the ultimate sacrifice for the freedoms we enjoy.
+We will stop to remember those who have made the ultimate sacrifice for the freedoms we enjoy.
 As a proud U.S. Army veteran, married to a Vietnam veteran and the daughter or a World War II veteran, I thank all of the servicemen and women serving our country today and I honor the memory of our fallen heroes.

 If you want to find a bugler for a memorial service for a veteran, contact Bugles Across America.